BenTarman/csci250/SPI-docs.md

 The only 2 that really "matter" for our ADC is xfer and xfer2.
 By "perform SPI transaction" it basically means that xfer/xfer2 both "read and write bytes."
 When the clock signal hits a falling edge (go's to logic 0) the device will write the bytes passed into the parameters.
 When the lcock signal hits a rising edge (go's to logic 1) the device will read the master device (what the pi processes) bytes back.
 For our ADC we give the pi 2 bytes with xfer, and we get 2 bytes back.
+8 bits in a byte.

 **EX of xfer2 usage**